-A Low Iron level is arguably the most prevalent nutritional deficiency in women of menstruating age.
-Iron is lost predominantly through menstruation each month, & if a woman’s periods are excessively heavy or frequent she may drop her iron storage (termed ferritin) quite rapidly.
+Inadequate or depleted iron storage is the most prevalent nutritional deficiency in women of menstruating age.
+Iron is lost predominantly through menstruation each month, and if a woman’s periods are excessively heavy or frequent she may drop her iron stores quite rapidly.
 Iron deficiency may also occur during pregnancy as a result of increased demands on the mother’s nutrient reserves by the developing infant.

-Iron is central to healthy functioning of the human body because it is the main constituent of hemoglobin - the oxygen-carrying protein inside red blood cells.
-Iron is also essential for many bio-chemical processes including the formation of Cytochromes & certain respiratory enzymes.
+Iron is central to healthy functioning of the human body because it’s the main constituent of haemoglobin – the oxygen-carrying protein inside red blood cells.
+Iron is also essential for many bio-chemical processes including the formation of many cytochrome iso-enzymes and certain respiratory enzymes.

 A small but constant daily intake of iron is essential to maintain the quality & numbers in red blood cell production.
 Females 14-50 years of age require 15-18mg of iron per day, decreasing to about 8mg/day after menopause.

-When iron levels are reduced, fatigue & intolerance to cold are often early indicators.
-Both symptoms are related to inadequate oxygen supply (due to decreased hemoglobin) vital for ATP & thermogenesis (heat) production.
-The revealing pallor of iron deficient women is again due to low hemoglobin content in the blood.
+Symptoms of fatigue and sensitivity to cold are both related to inadequate oxygen supply (due to decreased haemoglobin); vital for ATP & thermogenesis (heat) production.
+The revealing pallor of iron deficient women is again due to low haemoglobin content in the blood.

-Raising iron levels in a woman with iron deficiency anaemia can sometimes be a lengthy & exasperating process, for there are many factors to frustrate this undertaking.
+Raising iron levels in a woman with iron deficiency anaemia can sometimes be a lengthy & ‘patience-testing’ process, for there are many factors to frustrate this undertaking.
 The main issues are:

-3. Coeliac Disease/Gluten Intolerance occurs in the small intestines of pre-disposed people as a result of an inflammatory reaction to Gluten – the main protein of wheat, rye & barley.
+3. Coeliac Disease/Gluten Intolerance occurs in the small intestines of pre-disposed people as a result of an inflammatory reaction to Gluten – the main protein of wheat, rye, barley and hops in beer.
 Over time the intestinal lining is obliterated, diminishing its capacity to absorb dietary nutrients – particularly iron.
 Coeliac serology should be mandatory when investigating the cause/s of iron deficiency.

 Severe fermentative dysbiosis is an overgrowth of normal gut bacteria due to inadequate gastric acid and/or pancreatic enzyme production.
 Sufferers often exhibit multiple nutrient deficiencies including iron, B group vitamins, B12, zinc & magnesium.

 5. Competing Nutrients: When supplementing vitamins & minerals it’s important to know which nutrients aid or antagonise another’s absorption.
-Taking an iron supplement at the same time as the minerals zinc, or copper, or calcium or chromium will inhibit the absorption of all.
+Taking an iron supplement at the same time as the minerals zinc/copper (other than Picolinate forms), or calcium or chromium will inhibit the absorption of all.
 Excessive or prolonged supplementing of Vitamin B12, D or E can inhibit the absorption of iron.
 Vitamin B group excess is an increasing clinical issue for Practitioners as more people tend to self-diagnose and self-medicate.
 Commercial multi-vitamin companies heavily market their products as tiredness ‘cure-alls’ – and it’s not uncommon to see a patient taking 2-4 different brands of multivitamin B-complex all at once!

 8. Heavy Metal Toxicity of lead, mercury or cadmium will inhibit iron absorption and utilisation.
-Heavy metal pollutant affect the body is at last receiving greater investigative focus due to its severe impact on people's health.
+Heavy metal pollutant affect the body is at last receiving greater investigative focus due to its underlying influence on chronic illness.